jschappel/LoLookup/README.md

 # LoLookup
-A lightweight command line application for looking up League of Legends account information and in game opponents.
+A fast, lightweight command line application for looking up League of Legends account information and in game opponents.
 LoLookup takes a minimalist approach by only showing you the most relevant information.